+NATO.
 NATO's future role in the region will take place in part through the Partnership for Peace (PFP) program, which promotes the reform of the armed forces of these countries and their interoperability with NATO.
 In addition, the Membership Action Plan (MAP) process prepares selected PFP members for possible future NATO membership by providing them with detailed guidance on improving their qualifications.
-Albania, Croatia, and Macedonia have Membership Action Plans.
-NATO may consider adding new members to the Alliance at the Alliance's summit in Bucharest in April 2008.
-Croatia is considered by many experts to have the best chance of securing an invitation, while Macedonia and Albania face more uncertain prospects.
+MAP participants Albania and Croatia were invited to join NATO at the Alliance's summit in Bucharest in April 2008.
+A membership invitation to Macedonia, also a MAP country, was withheld due to an ongoing dispute with Greece over the country's name.
+NATO countries pledged to admit Macedonia to the Alliance once the name issue is resolved.

-Serbia and Montenegro and Bosnia and Herzegovina were long excluded from PFP due to their failure to cooperate with the International Criminal Tribunal for the former Yugoslavia (ICTY).
+Serbia and Bosnia and Herzegovina were long excluded from PFP due to their failure to cooperate with the International Criminal Tribunal for the former Yugoslavia (ICTY).
 However, in what many experts viewed as an unexpected reversal of policy, they were permitted to join PFP by NATO in December 2006.
-This may have been done for the same reasons that later motivated the EU to initial SAAs with these countries in 2007 - to bring them closer to Euro-Atlantic institutions as Kosovo's status was close to resolution and in order to encourage further reform.
+This may have been done for the same reasons that motivated the EU to sign SAAs with these countries in 2008 - to bring them closer to Euro-Atlantic institutions as Kosovo's status was close to resolution and in order to encourage further reform.
 In the case of Serbia, both moves may have also been timed to assist pro-Western parties in upcoming elections.
+Montenegro is also a PFP participant.